-Noam Angrist is interested in bridging the gap between evidence on “what works” in fighting poverty and translation into scaled intervention and policy.
+Noam Angrist's interests centre on bridging the gap between evidence on 'what works' to enable young people to thrive and translation into scaled intervention and policy.